Tuesday, December 27, 2005

 Validation

 But then AP History came along right when I discovered alcohol and peer pressure, a time which sparked the dawn of a new era of misbehavior.
-Bent on challenging both authority and the status quo, I decided that
+Bent on challenging both authority and the status quo, I decided that this was to be the first class in which I didn't get an A or an A-.

 Although fueled by rebellious attitude, I remember worrying about the consequences.
 What exactly is going to happen when I open that envelope to reveal a monolithic B standing in stark contrast to a collection of As?
 Would my world as I knew it come to an abrupt but spectacular end?
 Or, worse yet, would my parents, in a fit of rage at my academic failure, commit the adolescent version of infanticide?